Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Output
 ------

-Here is a list of files produced by the tropical cyclones diagnostic:
+Here is a list of files produced by the tropical cyclones diagnostic.
+The following files are saved in the "/tmpdir/model_name/exp_name" directory:

 * tempest_output_yyyymmddThh.txt:            text files produced by Tempest DetectNodes with TCs centres coordinates and maximum wind at each time step;
 * tempest_track_yyyymmddThh-yyyymmddThh.txt: text files produced by Tempest StitchNodes with TCs centres coordinates and maximum wind; for each TC trajectory (i.e. after tracking is applied);

+The following files are saved in "/fullres/model_name/exp_name" directory:

-* TC_var_yyyymmddThh.nc:                     netcdf files with selected variables in the vicinity of each TC centre detected at each time step;
+* TC_fullres_yyyymmddThh.nc:                 netcdf files with selected variables (at original model resolution) in the vicinity of each TC centre detected at each time step;
-* tempest_track_yyyymmddThh-yyyymmddThh.nc:  netcdf files with selected variables in the vicinity of each TC centre following TCs trajectories (includes time dimension, yyyymmddThh-yyyymmddThh states the start-end period considered).
+* tempest_tracks_yyyymmddThh-yyyymmddThh.nc: netcdf files with selected variables (at original model resolution) in the vicinity of each TC centre following TCs trajectories (includes time dimension, yyyymmddThh-yyyymmddThh states the start-end period considered).

 Example of outpud variables saved in the vicinity of TCs centres are: